CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

             - try to add ensemble views and spatial crop back in to aggregate probs for each frame and improve classification
             - change proposal generation method

-    - post-processing script to piece together all proposals back into the full untrimmed video and align action preds with timestamps :o: multiple proposals that are consecutive in temporal space, having the same action pred, should be combined into one start and end timestamp
+    - post-processing script to piece together all proposals back into the full untrimmed video and align action preds with timestamps multiple proposals that are consecutive in temporal space, having the same action pred, should be combined into one start and end timestamp :heavy_check_mark:

 - setup config + model to use 2 gpus (breaks when attemtping) and more workers; then, can increase train batch_size :heavy_check_mark: